nfes-org/nfes-org.github.io/_posts/2018-11-07-LiftingtheFogofConfusionSurrou.md

 ---
-title: "Lifting the Fog of Confusion Surrounding Total and Effective Porosity in Petrophysics"
+title: "Lifting the Fog of Confusion Surrounding Total and Effective Porosity in Petrophysics (Paul Spooner, Lloyd's Register)"
 tags: presentation
 ---